 Collin MaySenior Counsel

-Collin is a private wealth and corporate services lawyer specializing in estate planning and administration, corporate and commercial transactions, and corporate governance and risk management.
+Collin (he, his, him) is a private wealth and corporate services lawyer specializing in estate planning and administration, corporate and commercial transactions, and corporate governance and risk management.
 Collin also specializes in municipal law and agricultural law.
 Prior to joining DD West, Collin worked for large and medium-sized firms in Toronto and Calgary, as well as operating a solo practice focusing on estate planning and succession.